 Dear Night Hawks,

 The following is the strategy for opening Thomas University for 2021-22 academic year in an effort to adhere to recommendations aimed at slowing the spread of the Coronavirus (COVID-19).
 The framework for the plan was developed in Connecticut and promoted by the National Governors Association.
 Since the start of the pandemic, TU has consistently stated that we will follow the guidance of the CDC and other health care authorities.
 That is not changing.
 Health Care experts have warned of a second wave of infections that will accompany the regular flu season.
-Since there is no way to predict the path of the pandemic, this plan contemplates reopening campus but with significant adjustments to both on-ground operations and academic instruction.
-Nevertheless, TU will be open and classes will begin on August 17.
+Since there is no way to predict the path of the pandemic, this plan outlines reopening campus but with significant adjustments to both on-ground operations and academic instruction.

 This strategy for reopening is in four parts: